alzh9000/You-Dont-Know-JS/get-started/ch1.md

 In some ways, legal relationships run even deeper than the syntax.
 Oracle (via Sun), the company that still owns and runs Java, also owns the official trademark for the name "JavaScript" (via Netscape).
 This trademark is almost never enforced, and likely couldn't be at this point.

-For these reasons, some have suggested we use JS instead of JavaScript.
+For these reasons, some have suggested <mark> we use JS instead of JavaScript </mark> .
 That is a very common shorthand, if not a good candidate for an official language branding itself.
 Indeed, these books use JS almost exclusively to refer to the language.

 Further distancing the language from the Oracle-owned trademark, the official name of the language specified by TC39 and formalized by the ECMA standards body is **ECMAScript**.
 And indeed, since 2016, the official language name has also been suffixed by the revision year; as of this writing, that's ECMAScript 2019, or otherwise abbreviated ES2019.